artemgoncarov/double_video_on_another_language/README.md

 ## 5.3) If you choose one voice, run all cells in "One voice" tab
 ## 6) Download output.mp4 file

-Here you are, thanks for watching our project)
+Here you are, thanks for watching my project)

 # <a href="https://disk.yandex.ru/d/UXSGMaHrAKSTKg">Examples</a>: